 As a result of our contract with the U.S. Navy, we are also positioning ourselves to be a supplier for high quality GaN epiwafers on various substrates such as silicon, silicon carbide and sapphire, in wafer diameters ranging from 4-inch and 6-inch now to 8-inch in the next few years.
-We aim to become a strong U.S.-based epiwafer supplier for GaN RF electronics for both Department of Defense and commercial RF applications such as GaN RF transistors for wireless infrastructure and 5G, which has an existing market size that we believe exceeds \$500 million.
+We aim to become a strong U.S.-based epiwafer supplier for GaN RF electronics for both the U.S. Department of Defense and commercial RF applications such as GaN RF transistors for wireless infrastructure and 5G.
+For these areas, we also have the advantage of being a pure-play epiwafer foundry as we do not make RF device products.
 We will also target providing GaN epiwafers for power semiconductor applications to select strategic partners and for select development opportunities.